raspberrypilearning/3D-scene/en/step_3.md

 As in the theatre, characters move through the scenery.

 What characters will you choose and/or create?
-Just think and imagine for now.
-You can change your mind throughout the project.
+Just imagine for now.

 --- /task ---